AdityaDutt/SpeechEmotionRecognitionPapers/README.md

 - Social and Emotion AI: The Potential for Industry Impact, 2019 [Link](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8925051)

-- [Article] The Risks of Using AI to Interpret Human Emotions, Harvard Business Review, 2019 [Link](https://hbr.org/2019/11/the-risks-of-using-ai-to-interpret-human-emotions)
+- (Article by Harvard Business Review) The Risks of Using AI to Interpret Human Emotions, 2019 [Link](https://hbr.org/2019/11/the-risks-of-using-ai-to-interpret-human-emotions)

 ## Others